From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Concurrent Games and Static Collapse

 We assemble strategies and games into a general compositional framework.
 This is a double category whose vertical morphisms are maps of event structures, which compose strictly, and whose horizontal morphisms are strategies between games, which compose weakly.
 Altogether, we get:

-\begin{thm} There is a double category $\dblCG$ with components as follows: \begin{itemize} \item objects are plain games; \item vertical morphisms $A \to B$ are polarity-preserving maps of event structures $A \to B$; \item horizontal morphisms $A \profto B$ are strategies on $A \vdash B$; \item $2$-cells of type are rigid maps $f : \sigma \to \tau$ such that the following diagram commutes
+\begin{thm} There is a double category $\dblCG$ with components as follows: \begin{itemize} \item objects are plain games; \item vertical morphisms $A \to B$ are polarity-preserving rigid maps of event structures $A \to B$ (also referred to as \emph{maps of games}); \item horizontal morphisms $A \profto B$ are strategies on $A \vdash B$; \item $2$-cells of type are rigid maps $f : \sigma \to \tau$ such that the following diagram commutes

 \end{itemize}